Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Computer vision in manufacturing

 As discussed earlier, machine vision and computer vision methods are both used in manufacturing.
 As robotic process automation becomes more common in manufacturing processes, it’s getting more sophisticated.
-Visual intelligence plays a key role in that sophistication.
+Visual intelligence plays a key role in the sophistication of computer vision applications in industry.

 Computer vision in manufacturing